Clamshell Quilt, Captain Ahab & the Whale and more...

 http://simplyshabbyjlquilts.blogspot.com/2011/05/eleanor-peace-bailey-doll-revision.html?m=1

-Now who can resist Captain Abraham and the Whale?!
+Now who can resist Captain Ahab and the Whale?!
 The seagull, flag, and stars are just an added bonus.
 Given that more than one of my ancestors were ship builders and whalers on Long Island Sound in the 17th century, I thought this hand painted item perfect.
+I have hung this above the door leading into my bedroom and it always makes me smile.

 I will admit I am a sucker for hand painted decor.
 This lovely piece with it pastel flowers, birdhouses, and picket fence, just drew me right in.
-It too shall find a home in my new shop or house.
+It now hangs over the door leading into my walk in closet.
+What a sweet garden of delights!

 This for .99 was a nifty little piece of china.
 It is for setting your teabags on, but I like it to hold the spoon I use to stir the soup on the stove.
 It is much easier to clean up than that sticky mess the spoon usually makes on the stove top.